 There’s been a lot of buzz over the last several years about a way thieves can potentially steal your credit or debit card information out of thin air when they’re in your vicinity, essentially electronically pickpocketing you without you ever knowing.

 What makes this possible is RFID (radio frequency identification) technology that’s embedded in some credit, debit, and other ID cards.
 The fear is that thieves can use what’s called an RFID reader or skimmer to steal your information from your card.

 But just how real is the threat?
-And if you’re worried, can use an RFID wallet offer you protection?
+And if you’re worried, can using an RFID wallet offer you protection?
 We’ll highlight all the information you need to know so you can make the best decision for your security.

 - How Does RFID Technology Work?

 - Advantages Of RFID Cards

 - How Do RFID Skimmers Work?